Grand Slam of Eventing: Rolex

 Having picked up the Grand Slam concept, which was originally launched by the three events acting in concert, the company have since established themselves as a leading sponsor within Three Day Eventing.
 Furthermore, they were title sponsors of the Rolex Kentucky Horse Trials until they abandoned eventing title sponsorship across the globe and dropped the sponsorship.
 The Rolex Kentucky Horse Trials is now the Land Rover Kentucky Three Day Event, since Land Rover picked up the sponsorship.
-Rolex was the title sponsor of the event from 1981-2017.
+Rolex was the title sponsor of the event from 1981 to 2017.
 Rolex remains the official timepiece of the event.